 I aim to keep these fairly simple (I know, I know, but what I mean is the recipes are not overly complicated), and they're very interchangeable.
 Want to leave one out or add something else?
 Go for it!

 Candied Orange Slices

-Candied Orange Slices are a wonderful addition to a cookie box.
+Candied Orange Slices are a wonderful addition to a holiday cookie box.
 They have a great color, and a bit of sparkle from the sugar coating.
 They're also a bit unexpected and not something you traditionally see in a cookie box.